 Roger Hornback waits for a police officer he called to arrive to a Menards home improvement store after the center refused to accept bottles for beverage deposits.
 Hornback, a former maintenance and auto mechanic of 20 years, has trouble finding work after undergoing brain tumor surgery in 2000.
 Iowa Code 455C requires retailers to take back empty containers, though many impose lower returns or refuse cans.
 With only one redemption center in the city, Hornback said, "This is what I get by on other than food stamps."

-Mirror, 5, covers herself in mud on June 29, 2021 in Denver during Clayton Early Learning’s first celebration of International Mud Day in almost five years.
+Mirror, 5, covers herself in mud on June 29, 2021, in Denver during Clayton Early Learning’s first celebration of International Mud Day in almost five years.

 Jenny Chen helps her 9-year-old daughter, Ida, remove a loose baby tooth in the kitchen of Panda Garden, the family's Chinese restaurant in Bettendorf, Ia.
-After immigrating from China to New York, the Chen family relocated to Iowa, opening the restaurant in 2009 — where aIl four family members help run the eatery.
+After immigrating from China to New York, the Chen family relocated to Iowa in 2009, opening the restaurant where aIl four family members help run the eatery.

 President Joe Biden uncaps a pen to edit his speech before a rally in January 2020 in Indianola, one month before the Iowa caucuses.